Atejadadiaz/ECE228-MURA-CNN/notebooks/README.md

   - Load CNN model (ResNet, DenseNet, etc.)
   - Train and validate the model
   - Evaluate results and plot training curves
+- `compare_models.ipynb`: Visualizes and compares training and validation accuracy and Kappa score across different model architectures using the saved results.

 ## How to Use in Google Colab